 Option Description Reverse Proxy Reverse Proxy is the default value and works at Layer7 with compression and caching.
 And at Layer4 without caching or compression.
 In this mode, your ADC acts as a reverse proxy and becomes the source address seen by the Real Servers.
 Direct Server Return Direct Server Return or DSR as it's widely known (DR - Direct Routing in some circles) allows the server behind the load balancer to respond directly to the client bypassing the ADC on the response.
 DSR is only suitable for use with Layer 4 load balancing.
 Therefore, Caching and Compression are not available with this option chosen.
 Layer 7 load balancing does not work with this DSR.
 Also, there is no persistence support other than IP List Based.
 SSL/TLS load balancing with this method is not ideal as Source IP persistence support is the only type available.
 DSR also requires Real Server changes to be done.
 Please refer to the Real Server Changes section.
 Gateway Gateway mode allows you to route all traffic through the ADC, allowing traffic from the Real Servers to be routed via the ADC to other networks via the ADC virtual machines or hardware interfaces.
 Using the device as a gateway device for Real Servers is ideal when running in multi-interface mode.
 Layer 7 load balancing with this method does not work as there is no persistence support other than IP List Based.
-This method requires that the Real Server sets default gateway to the local interface address (eth0, eth1, etc.) of the ADC.
-Pleas
+This method requires that the Real Server sets its default gateway to the local interface address (eth0, eth1, etc.) of the ADC.
+Please refer to the Real Server Changes section.
+Please note that Gateway mode does not support failover in a cluster environment.